DimitarChristoff/pre-loader/README.md

 pre-loader
 ==========

-Event-driven sequential image preloading and lazyloading in vanilla js.
+Event-driven sequential image preloading and lazyloading in vanilla js (no dependencies).
+Supports IE8 or higher, though the main lib should work even in IE6.

 ## Installing